 Before we send any emails, we usually want to check if everything looks as it should.
 There are two ways to do that in Woodpecker:

 - Take a look at your emails and check what they will look like once they are sent.

 Optional: “Send test campaign”

 Click “Send test email”, and the whole sequence of emails from your campaign, containing example data, will be sent to your own address – you can check them all in your own inbox.

 Optional: “Save as draft”

-Click “Save as draft” if you just want to save the campaign as draft, and don't want to start it yet.
+Click “Save as draft” if you just want to save the campaign as a draft, and don't want to start it yet.
 You will see it on your "Campaigns" list so you can always go back to it.

 Click the green “Send” button to start sending the campaign